dm5tt/Meshlytics/README.md

 # python3 meshlytics.py
 ```

-## Warning
+## Note

 A lot of data (telemetry) of Meshtastic node in "Router"-mode is only getting transmitted twice a day!
 If you want to monitor/optimize the battery level you maybe have to increase this in the defaults.h or set it manually using the Python interface.
-You maybe can even increase it using remote administration.
+You maybe can even do this by using the  remote administration infrastructure.

-Only increase the telemetry broadcast rate during the tuning and opimization phase!
-Telemetry packets are big and eat a lot of air time!
+Warning: **Only increase the telemetry broadcast rate during the tuning and opimization phase!
+Telemetry packets are big and eat a lot of air time!**

 ## Grafana